zlatozar/study-paip/reference/Readme.md

 - _fn_    - function that takes as many arguments as there are lists
 - _list+_ - lists which elements are processed in **parallel**

-MAPCAR applies function FN to elements of lists with same index.
+MAPCAR (closest to Scheme MAP) applies function FN to elements of lists with same index.
 Each application result is put into resulting list.
 Length of resulting list is the length of the shortest list argument.

 See also MAPCAN and MAPPEND(from the book)